 We run wildlife gardening workshops across the region.
 This will involve working in eight neighborhoods across Walsall to create wildlife corridors to improve the area for amphibians and reptiles.

 We are creating an exciting digital film on local geological, natural, and social history and will be holding film screenings at local schools and community venues.
 The film will be focusing on the history and heritage present under the surface of the current visible landscape and connecting this to our 8 key sites and the wildlife that now lives there, particularly reptiles and amphibians.

 There are two main opportunities to help:

-To volunteer at your nearest registered patrol – use our map to find your nearest crossing and contact the group directly (if there is no registered patrollers on the site, your email will be sent to Froglife).
+Help Froglife with this long standing national project, that seeks to alleviate the problem of amphibian migration routes and habitat fragmentation.
+Find out more here.
+Contact firstname.lastname@example.org if you are interested.
+To volunteer at your nearest registered patrol – use our map to find your nearest crossing and contact the group directly (if there are no registered patrollers on the site, your email will be sent to Froglife).